Luc4sCRW/RCRP-restrictedzone/README.md

 # UPDATES

 Updates for scripts are always announced on the Discord server.
 So feel free to join the Discord server to stay up to date.
+-> One of the upcoming updates should include a fix for ox_lib regarding the color.

 # *** LICENSE ***